postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

     You can also export and deploy your API from the Changelog.
 Open the Changelog <img alt="Changelog icon" src="https://assets.postman.com/postman-docs/icon-changelog-v9.jpg#icon" width="18px"> in the right context bar, select the three dots <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg#icon" width="18px"> next to a release, and then select **Deploy Schema**.

 1. Select the version, branch, or release to deploy.
 Learn more about [versioning an API](/docs/designing-and-developing-your-api/versioning-an-api/) and [creating a release](/docs/designing-and-developing-your-api/versioning-an-api/#creating-a-release).
-1. (Optional) If you would like to immediately deploy the schema to a stage after exporting, select **Deploy on a stage**.
+1. (Optional) If you would like to deploy the schema to a stage after exporting, select **Deploy on a stage**.
 Select the AWS stage to deploy the schema to, and enter a brief description.

     > To deploy your schema, your gateway must have at least one route with a configured integration.